publisha/publisha.github.io/pages/editing_ePub.md

 ## Repacking

 To achieve this re-packing correctly we need to use a script that will add items back into a new ePUB package.
 If you are working within the MAC environment then I suggest downloading *ePub Zip/Unzip* - a script that will, not only, unpack the ePUB but repackage after editing.
 On a PC (Windows), this is slightly more complex; you will need first to rename the file, with .zip instead of .epub.
 Then use an unzip utility, to extract the files.
 You can then edit the components, but to repack, you cannot simply re-ZIP.
-You need to download a utility called *ePubPack.*
+Windows users need to download a utility called *ePubPack.*

 ### MAC Users